-Corps still on the game board remain in place or are placed south of the area they occupied at the end of the EYLAU campaign come with the following restrictions: 1 corps per area and at least 2 areas between each corps.

-If any corps have been eliminated, they are put back in areas with a French Citadel marker.
+Corps still on the game board remain in place or are placed south of the area they occupied at the end of the EYLAU campaign come with the following restrictions: 1 corps per area, at most 2 areas from the one occupied at the end of the campaign and at least 2 areas between each corps placed back.
+Eliminated corps and LANNES are placed in areas with a French Citadel marker.
 If none of these areas exist, these eliminated corps are not placed back.
 The 6 vedettes are added freely to areas occupied by French corps.